covcom/300CEM/Weeks_(old)/Week_07_Testing/README.md

         editor.putString(DATE_KEY, dateFormat.format(date));
         return editor.commit();
     }
-    }
     ```

     This class has two methods.
-The `calculate()` method calculates the time difference in days between the input and the submission deadline which is 18/12/15.
+The `calculate()` method calculates the time difference in days between the input and the submission deadline which is 13/12/16.
 The `save()` method save the date data in a SharedPreferences xml file.

-3. Open MainActivity.java, insert the following within the class definition:
+3. Open MainActivity.java, insert the following into the class:

     ```java
     private TextView textView;